CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-Loader-V0.34-Vol-1.md

 With the information gathered from the previous section, we can finally get rid of the annoying invokedynamics and reveal the true invocation.

-However, we found that every obfuscated class has a unique XOR key despite the decryption algorithm remains the same.
-What's more, the XOR key is protected by junk code.
+However, Every obfuscated class has a unique XOR key despite of the same decryption algorithm.
+What's worse, the XOR key is protected by junk code.
 That's a stumbling block we have to deal with.

-So we have to write a custom transformer based on [java-deobfuscator](https://github.com/java-deobfuscator/deobfuscator) to automate the process.
+So our workaround is writing a custom transformer based on [java-deobfuscator](https://github.com/java-deobfuscator/deobfuscator) to automate the deobfuscation process.

 First of all, we find BSM and decryptor method.